Starting this series is the true story of Corper David and his misadventure in Asaya Camp.

 4. Do not miss out on the right friendships

 Camp friendships go a long way even after the service year.
-The right friends could help you with the right information.
+The right friends could help you with the correct information.
 This information could help secure a job after camp, guide you on professional courses and certification needed.
 Help you secure accommodation in your new service state and a whole lot more.

 5. Do not finish all your money at the camp market